 We at Guide to Iceland know why you've chosen to spend your precious vacation days in Iceland: to savour time in the great outdoors, far from the busy city and its noisy crowds.
 To help you find more private places, we’ve included some of our personal favourites.
 There will be very few people at some of these locations, and they are even more dazzling in their pristine state.
 The details are part of our exclusive itinerary when you book this tour.

 Enjoy Iceland's winter beauty in just a week!
 Check booking availability now, by choosing a date.

 Collect your car at Keflavík airport, and if you're on an early flight and have time, you can explore the Reykjanes Peninsula with its magnificent cliffs and sea stacks at Reykjanestá.
-Then, you could make an optional visit to the Blue Lagoon geothermal spa before driving to your accommodation in downtown Reykjavík - the visit to the Blue Lagoon can also be booked for your last day.

 After settling in, the rest of the day is free to explore one of Europe's most vibrant cities.
 Reykjavík's abundance of museums, galleries, restaurants and bars will be sure to entertain you, in addition to many other quirky tourist sights, is sure to give you something that thrills you!

 Day 2 marks the beginning of your journey north as you take the Ring Road and head to Akureyri.

 There is plenty to do in the capital of the north.
 Meet up with some locals, visit the Christmas House in celebration of Christmas (or, as it is called in Iceland, Jól) or explore the northernmost botanical gardens in the world, with more than 6,500 types of flora on display.

 You will spend the night in the city centre of Akureyri.